 DIGITAL PRINTED EXAMPLE

 The pic doesn’t do it justice.
 Much better in person.
 Full board full color.
 Super detailed image reproduction.
 Spot color, gradient, and flesh tone reproduction excellent as well.
-Other pics of a digital transfer print.
+More pics.

 DIFFERENT WAYS TO HAVE WOOD SHOW THROUGH YOUR GRAPHIC